Scroll down for all the latest news from Missy, Kim and the uckiood studio.

 We are especially excited to welcome Portland-based composer and musician Stuart McLeod to perform an immersive soundscape for this installation.
 Alongside composing music for film, stage, and concert hall for classical, improv and rock groups, Stuart has played drums and percussion with Trentalange, Transpacific, Eveline’s Klang Quintet, Seattle School, composer Byron Au Yong, Gamelan Northwest and has led the experimental group SIL2K.
 Stuart studied composition with Richard Karpen, William O. Smith and Kenneth Benshoof.
 For more info on Stuart, see https://stuartmcleod.bandcamp.com

-The opening of the show – and performance – takes place on Saturday April 13 (6 – 9pm) and forms part of Georgetown’s monthly Art Attack.
-The exhibition runs through May 31.
+The exhibition runs through May 31 and forms part of the monthly Georgetown Art Attack in both April and May.
 This is the first time sculptures from the series will be on sale to the public.

 [February 24, 2019]